jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (3) A request under subsection (1) or subsection (2) or subsection (6) may be made orally or in writing and the registered person or hirer or licence holder (as the case may be) must comply with the request within 14 days.
 (4) If a vehicle failed to stop (or remain stopped) as signalled, requested, or required under section 114, an enforcement officer may request the registered person for, or the hirer of, the vehicle to give all information in the registered person’s or hirer’s possession or obtainable by the registered person or hirer that may lead to the identification and apprehension of the driver, and the registered person or hirer must give the officer that information immediately.
 (5) Subsection (4) does not apply if the registered person or hirer has been arrested or detained in relation to the suspected offence.
-(6) If the holder of a transport service licence employs any person to drive a vehicle under that licence, the licence holder, on being informed of any offence alleged to have been committed by that person or by a person driving a vehicle being used under the licence, and on being requested to do so by an enforcement officer, must supply in writing the driver’s full name, full address, and electronic address (if the driver has an electronic address).
+(6) If the holder of a transport service licence employs a person to drive a vehicle under that licence, the licence holder, on being informed of any offence alleged to have been committed by that person or by a person driving a vehicle being used under the licence, and on being requested to do so by an enforcement officer, must supply in writing, the driver’s—
+  (a) full name; and
+  (b) full address; and
+  (c) electronic address (if the driver has an electronic address); and (d) mobile phone number (if the driver has a mobile phone number).

 **Powers of entry, arrest, immobilisation, and impoundment**